JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Exceptions.md

 * We should verify that the workload behaves as expected, going beyond mere checksum validation of the output to ensure its correctness

-* Suppressing exceptions silently poses significant risks, as these issues often become overlooked over time
+* Silently suppressing exceptions poses significant risks, as these tend to be overlooked over time.
+It is likely that the driver was correct initially, but became faulty at some point during development.

 * Unfortunately, my analysis indicates that the current implementation of TPC-C in the latest DaCapo release contains errors.